SnowConvert AI - Oracle - DML STATEMENTS¶

 2. Changed applied do not work as expected¶

-Sometimes, the changes applied in order to achieve the functional equivalence between Oracle’s merge statement and Snowflake’s do not work as expected.
+Sometimes, the changes applied to achieve the functional equivalence between Oracle’s merge statement and Snowflake’s do not work as expected.

 Related EWIs¶